 4. They laid the guilt on thick.

 This is another method that your (narcissistic) parents used to control you – by guilt tripping you into doing what they wanted you to do.
 You have probably heard them say something along the lines of “We have sacrificed everything for you.”
-In result, you feel like you owe them, so you must be obedient and listen to them.
+In As a result, you feel like you owe them, so you must be obedient and listen to them.

 5. They lied to you constantly.

 They lied in order to control and manipulate you into getting something out of you.
-As a result, now you can’t distinguish between what’s real and what’s not because you always expect people to set you up a hidden trap that you can fall into.
+As a result, now you can’t distinguish between what’s real and what’s not because you always expect people to set you up with a hidden trap that you can fall into.